ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 the `ReportShareError`:

-  - If the error is `ReportShareError.report_too_early`, then the leader MAY try to re-send the report in a later `AggregateInitializeReq`.
+  - If the error is `ReportShareError.report_too_early`, then the leader MAY try to re-send the report in a later `AggregationJobInitReq`.
   - For any other error, the leader marks the report as failed, removes it from the candidate report set and does not process it further.